Borderlands 3 Zane build guide: 3 best builds for Barrier, Digi-Clone, and SNTNL

 In this Borderlands 3 Zane build guide, we’ve laid out 3 top-tier builds that you can use to get the most out of this wise-cracking Operative: one for Barrier & Digi-Clone, one for Barrier & SNTNL, and one for Digi-Clone & SNTNL.
 With each build we’ll also detail our route down the different skill trees and the decisions made, along with useful tips and explanations to ensure that you get the most out of your time with this deadly former hitman.

-If you need a bit of a primer on the Borderlands 3 characters, how classes work, that sort of thing – look no further than our fully up-to-date Borderlands 3 characters & skill trees guide.
+If you need a bit of a primer on the various Borderlands 3 characters and classes, look no further than our fully up-to-date Borderlands 3 characters & skill trees guide.
 If not, let’s skip right ahead to the Zane builds!
 Click any of the links below to be brought to the build of your choice.

 - Digi-Clone & SNTNL (High Damage) – Borderlands 3 Zane build